mrrobotdotapp/putBannerAndAvatarToDiscordBot/README.md

 If you want to help.
 This script works but can be mooore optimized.

 - [ ] Show confirmation/error message when the banner/avatar is changed or not
 - [ ] Enables/disables what you want to change
-- [ ] More documentation